 What would you do if you had to spend an extended period of time in jail or extra years on probation?

-It is probably hard to put a dollar amount on these things, but investing in a good criminal defense attorney can help ensure that you keep your job, serve the least amount of time behind bars or the least amount of time being supervised by a probation agent.
+It is probably hard to put a dollar amount on these things, but investing in a good attorney can help ensure that you keep your job, serve the least amount of time behind bars or the least amount of time being supervised by a probation agent.

 Criminal Defense Attorneys Are Trained to Assess Law Enforcement Conduct

 What law enforcement officers do or do not do is a big deal.
-An experienced criminal defense attorney will recognize whether police failed to do their job, either by doing something they should not have done or failed to do something they should have done.
+An experienced attorney will recognize whether police failed to do their job, either by doing something they should not have done or failed to do something they should have done.

 These actions or omissions on the part of law enforcement can have crucial effects on the outcome of your case.

-A Criminal Defense Attorney Can Help You Understand Your Case
+An Attorney Can Help You Understand Your Case

 Being charged with a crime can be extremely scary–one of the first questions you probably have is “will I have to go to jail?”
-An experienced criminal defense attorney will have handled numerous types of cases in different jurisdictions and can help you understand potential outcomes.
+An experienced criminal attorney will have handled numerous types of cases in different jurisdictions and can help you understand potential outcomes.

 Certain criminal convictions will almost definitely carry some amount of confinement.
 Potential outcomes also differ on where you are charged-the potential outcomes of a drug possession case in your county may be significantly different than the potential outcomes in a different county or state.